rustyio/super-imap/README.md

 SuperIMAP is an inbound mail processor - it triggers a webhook event when new email arrives in an IMAP inbox.
 SuperIMAP is useful when you want your application to react to email sent to your users.

-[FiveStreet](http://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7000% in weekly email volume over the past year.
-SuperIMAP can scale to tens of thousands of users.
+[FiveStreet.com](http://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7,000% in weekly email volume over the past year.
+As of January 2015, we run a SuperIMAP installation with thousands of users processing over 1M emails per week.

 SuperIMAP is an alternative to Context.io and contains a subset of Context.io Lite API functionality.
 SuperIMAP is written in Ruby on Rails and is open source under the MIT license.

 The following IMAP authentication methods are supported:

-+ Gmail OAuth 1.0
 + Gmail OAuth 2.0
 + Plain authentication (username / password)

 ## Security

-If you use this code, *PLEASE* ensure that you use very strong, safeguarded passwords, and preferably, make sure your data is encrypted at rest.
+If you use this code, *PLEASE* ensure that you use very strong, safeguarded passwords, and preferably, make sure your entire database is encrypted at rest.
 It is a big responsibility to hold the keys to someone's email.
 Treat it with the appropriate amount of caution.

 Other security measures:

 + SSL is *required* in production.
-+ Secure data (e.g. passwords and other credentials) are never exposed via the web interface.
++ Secure data (e.g. passwords and other credentials) is never exposed via the web interface.
-+ Sessions are not remembered.
++ Secure data (e.g. passwords and other credentials) is encrypted at rest.
 + Passwords are not recoverable by email.
 + Accounts are locked for an hour after three invalid password attempts.